-Following \cite{Weinberg:2008zzc}, here we briefly presents the ergodic theorem, which allows us to exchange ensemble and spatial average under certain conditions.
-Consider a random variable $G(\mathbf x)$ in a $D$-dimensional Euclidean space and assume statistical homogeneity, i.e.
+Following \cite{Weinberg:2008zzc}, we briefly present the ergodic theorem, which allows us to exchange ensemble and spatial averages under certain conditions.
+Consider a random variable $G(\mathbf x)$ in a $D$-dimensional Euclidean space and assume statistical homogeneity:

-i.e. when we calculate the correlator, the result does not change upon translation of the fields.
+That is, the correlation does not change upon the translation of the fields.

 Also, let us make the following reasonable assumption.
-When we calculate a correlator where a certain amount of points are very far from another set, then the correlator breaks.
-That is:
+When we calculate a correlation where a certain number of points are very far from another set, the correlation breaks into two pieces.\footnote{This is also known as the Cluster Decomposition Principle; see \cite{Weinberg:1995mt}.} That is:

-i.e., if we think of a simple 2-point correlation function, the points become uncorrelated on a large distance and so it is like having independent ensembles, which is the key in order to exchange the spatial average with the ensemble one.
-In the last line of the above equation we have used statistical homogeneity.
+i.e., if we think of a simple 2-point correlation function, the points become uncorrelated over a large distance, and it is as if we have independent ensembles, which is key in order to exchange the spatial average with the ensemble average.
+In the last line of the above equation, we have used statistical homogeneity.

-Now define what in some sense is closely related to the cosmic variance:
+Now define what, in some sense, is closely related to cosmic variance:

-where the integral is a spatial average about a point $\mathbf z_0$, recall that the dimension of the space is $D$, and the window function or filter is for example:
+where the integral is a spatial average about a point $\mathbf z_0$; recall that the dimension of the space is $D$, and the window function, or filter, is, for example:

-which, as it can be checked, is normalised to unity, i.e. $\int d^D\mathbf z\;N_R(\mathbf z) = 1$, the integration being over all the space.
-This function is basically a filter and its form is not important as long it is almost constant for $|\mathbf z - \mathbf z_0|^2 < R^2$ and decays rapidly for $|\mathbf z - \mathbf z_0|^2 > R^2$.
-It introduces a scale $R$ which is the limiting one until which we are able to do a spatial average and so we want to check how this variance depends on $R$.
+which, as can be checked, is normalized to unity: $\int d^D\mathbf z\;N_R(\mathbf z) = 1$, the integration being over all the space.
+This function is a filter, and its form is not important as long as it is almost constant for $|\mathbf z - \mathbf z_0|^2 < R^2$ and decays rapidly for $|\mathbf z - \mathbf z_0|^2 > R^2$.
+It introduces the scale $R$ over which we perform the spatial average, We want to check how this variance depends on $R$.
 We can think of $R$ as the size of a survey, for example.

-The ergodic theorem states that
+The ergodic theorem states that:

-In order to prove it, expand the square in the variance:
+To prove it, expand the square in the variance:

 We can incorporate the ensemble average into the integral because of $\int d^Dz\;N_R(z) = 1$.
-Now apply the average and use statistic homogeneity:
+Now apply the average and use statistical homogeneity: